appium/appium-xcuitest-driver/docs/real-device-config.md

 ```
 (tvOS should be `WebDriverAgentRunner_tvOS` instead of `WebDriverAgentRunner` in the above scheme and target.)

 Then, `WebDriverAgentRunner-Runner.app` will be in `appium_wda/Build/Products/Debug-iphoneos/WebDriverAgentRunner-Runner.app` with the proper codesign by xcodebuild.
-Please make sure the `xcodeproj` has the proper condiguratin as the above to do sign properly.
+Please make sure the `WebDriverAgent.xcodeproj` has the proper condiguratin as this page to do sign properly.
 The `WebDriverAgentRunner-Runner.app` can be installed to real devices allowed by the codesign.
 You can install the app file with 3rd party tools such as listed in [How To Set Up And Customize WebDriverAgent Server](./wda-custom-server.md).
+If the codesign is not correct, the installation will fail because of the application verification error by iOS.

 As a more advanced method, you can generate the app package with `CODE_SIGNING_ALLOWED=NO` and do [`codesign`](https://developer.apple.com/documentation/xcode/using-the-latest-code-signature-format) by yourself.
+This way allows you to manage devices more flexible, but you may need knowledge about the codesign.

 ### Finding WebDriverAgent project root on the local file system